 Blogging is also a great chance to make regular use of the keywords that your potential customers are typing into the search box.

-All those targeted keywords help to position you as an authority to those that visit your blog, and you can link from your blog keywords to sales pages on your website.
+All those targeted keywords help to position you as an authority to those that visit your blog, and you can link your blog keywords to sales pages on your website.
 Boom!
 Cross-traffic.

 Keep It Real (for Real)

 Blog posts can be as long or as short as you would like them to be.
 Just be sure to stay on topic!

 When it comes to the actual writing, forget what you learned in Comp 101.
 Today’s blog readers want an informal, approachable style.
 Use a conversational tone, and don’t stress about sentence structure too much.

 You can always send your posts to a good copy editor to look over before posting them, if you want to make sure that they’re clear to understand and read well.

 You want your blog posts to be passionate and show personality.
 Let some humor shine through — don’t be afraid to get personal.

 Your audience wants to see that there is a human being on the other side of the screen.
 Keeping your blog content real is one of the best ways to create a lasting connection with your customers, and bring in new ones.

 To keep your blog fresh and engaging (and keep readers coming back), you need to share content that is interesting and valuable – forget the sales pitch and tell a story!

 Coming up with new and informative blog topics can take some creativity and forethought, but the results are well worth it.